odioski/FWCracker_v3/README.md

 	git clone https://github.com/odioski/FWCracker_v3.git

-Download PyInstaller if you don't already have it:
+Download PyInstaller and pyQt6 if you don't already have those:

-	pip install pyinstaller
+	pip install pyinstaller pyQt6

 Use Pyinstaller and the .spec: